Inflight entertainment (IFE) has come a long way ever since Orville Wright first cracked a joke onboard the Wright Flyer.

-Singapore Airlines decided that it needed a gimmick to attract attention, and in April 1976, announced that they would trial live entertainment on their jumbo jets.
-A trio of Filipino singers called the Los Amigos (on loan from the Oberoi Imperial Hotel) performed a 45-minute set from Singapore to Sydney, enough time to cover 13 popular songs (I assume American Pie wasn’t one of them).
+But cigarettes and booze were de rigueur for the day, and Singapore Airlines decided that it needed a gimmick to attract attention.
+So in April 1976, they announced a trial of live entertainment on their jumbo jets.
+A trio of Filipino singers called the Los Amigos (on loan from the Oberoi Imperial Hotel) performed a 45-minute set from Singapore to Sydney, enough time to cover 13 popular songs.

 Management envisioned turning this into a permanent fixture, with a spokesperson alluding to frequent band rotations featuring a soloist or duet, playing acoustic instruments to avoid cable-related mishaps.
 In fact, regular live entertainment started the following month on the Sydney route, available to both First and Economy Class passengers (remember: Business Class didn’t exist until the 1980s) at no additional cost.

 It didn’t last long, however.
 SIA grounded the singers in February 1977, citing a loss of novelty and a marked rise in complaints from passengers.
-Where did that 86% go, I wonder.
+The 86% can be a fickle bunch.

 The 1980s: Jackpots and video games